 PhD students in Public Health are expected to become experts in a specific field of PH research.
 They should also become familiar with the following fundamental concepts of Public Health:

-- Epidemiology: determinants of health and illness, epidemiological study designs, sources of error and bias, causal inference, risk factors, statistical concepts for analyzing and interpreting data,
+- Epidemiology: determinants of health and illness, epidemiological study designs, sources of error and bias, causal inference, risk factors, statistical concepts for analyzing and interpreting data, etc.

-- Social and behavioral science in health research: social conditions of health, health inequities, cultural and psychosocial factors that affect health and health behavior, theories and interventions in health promotion and prevention, and methods of quantitative and qualitative health
+- Social and behavioral science in health research: social conditions of health, health inequities, cultural and psychosocial factors that affect health and health behavior, theories and interventions in health promotion and prevention, and methods of quantitative and qualitative health research.

-- Health systems research: effectiveness, efficiency and equity of health care systems; outcome research; basic knowledge of health economics; health
+- Health systems research: effectiveness, efficiency and equity of health care systems; outcome research; basic knowledge of health economics; health policy.

 Students should direct their studies towards achieving expert knowledge in one of these three fields (the area most relevant to the research project) and basic knowledge in the other two areas.
 Supervisors and PhD students must prepare a study schedule that covers the three fields with appropriate coursework.